Acute myeloid leukemia: Epidemiology

 AML is a relatively rare cancer.
 There were 19,950 new cases in the United States in 2016.
 In 2018, AML accounted for 1.2% of all cancer deaths in the United States.

 The incidence of AML increases with age and varies between countries.
 The median age when AML is diagnosed ranges between 63 and 71 years in the UK, Canada, Australia and Sweden, compared with 40 to 45 years in India, Brazil and Algeria.

+According to 2002 statistics, AML accounts for about 90% of all acute leukemias in adults and is rare in children.
+Acute leukemias consist of serious medical conditions relating to an original diagnosis of leukemia, where the abnormal blood cells are immature blood cells (blasts).
+They are mostly classified in terms of myeloid cells or lymphoid cells.

+Based on data from United States Cancer Statistics (USCS) Public Use Database for 2001–2017, the 2021 estimate for new cases of AML and acute lymphoblastic leukemia (ALL) are following: